Zsailer/python-for-scientists/docs/index.rst

 Welcome!

-If you're visiting this page, you're probably a scientist who has trying to install Python.
+If you're visiting this page, you're probably a scientist who is trying to install Python.
 You're probably new to Python.
-Perhaps your collaborators sent you some a Jupyter notebook (whatever that is).
+Perhaps your collaborators sent you a Jupyter notebook (whatever that is).
 Or you're looking for a free, open-source alternative to Matlab/Mathematica.

-This guide describes a path-of-least-resistance to installing Python.
+This guide describes a path-of-least-resistance to setting up Python for science.
 This means installing Python, Jupyter notebooks, and key scientific libraries.

 If you find this helpful, let us know by XX

-If you have topics you'd like covered, suggest then here.
+If you have topics you'd like covered, suggest them here.
 If you run into issues or find problems, let us know!

 .. toctree::
    :maxdepth: 2